Wintry Forest – Colours and yarn amounts for my wall hangings

 57 x 149 cm

 As always it was a lot of fun to test one of Ana‘s pattern.
-If you missed any parts just have a look at my older posts.
+If you’ve missed any of the parts, just have a look at my earlier posts.

 Intro